Last Updated on

 How to Run a Website Page Speed Test

-Now that you know what page speed is and why you can’t say ‘byte me’ to any suggestion that you should improve yours, let’s move on to how to run a page speed test.
+Now that you know what page speed load time is and why you can’t say ‘byte me’ to any suggestion that you should improve yours, let’s move on to how to run a page speed test.
 Spoiler alert: no stopwatch required.

 Top 5 Free Tools to Check Website Page Speed